fraunhofer-isi-buildings/FLEX/README.md

 Until it is published, we suggest to use the following citation:

 > Yu, S.; Mascherbauer, P.; Haupt, T.; Skrona, K.; Rickmann, H.; Kochański, M.; Kranzl, L.; (2023).
-FLEX: a Modeling Suite for Households' Behavior, Energy System Operation, and Interaction in the Energy Community.
+Modeling households’ behavior, energy system operation, and interaction in the energy community.
 (Working Paper)

 ## Lisence